TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 - Analysis of Results:
 <br> This shows that the main controller directed the robot to complete the course successfully 87% of the time.
 Which is above the required 85%.
 The times that it did not complete the course happened most frequently at ~40% and ~85%.
 The ~40% mark indicates that the robot would have trouble with the descent of the first hill and fail there.
 This was most likely due to the navigation sensor lifting off the board more than 0.25" before the descent of the hill, thus blinding the robot temporarily but long enough for the robot to get far enough off the line that it could not correct.
 The ~85% mark indicates that the robot failed at the gap.
 This was not due to not being able to cross the gap, but rather to not being oriented properly before crossing.
 The navigation sensor again would lift more than 0.25" off the board when ascending the ramp up to the gap and the robot would be off the line and not able to correct before crossing the gap and so it would run into the wall instead of crossing the gap properly.
 However, again 87% of the time the robot would be able to overcome these and any other errors and complete the course successfully.

 ***
+- Constraint to Test: The microcontroller shall run at a clock frequency of 16 MHz.
+- Experimental Process: The microcontroller purchased has an internal clock speed of 16MHz, so the controller meets this specification without further testing.

+***
 ### Button Push